 When serious accidents or virus outbreaks do occur, victims may not be able to get adequate attention onboard the ship and may need to be airlifted to the nearest hospital.
 This can take time that the injured party simply does not have.

 Cruise lines know that accidents can happen on their ships, and they create carefully worded passenger contracts in an attempt to relieve themselves of responsibility.
 If they are sued for negligence, they have the money and resources necessary to hire top lawyers to defend them.
 This does not mean that injured passengers and crew members should not fight for compensation—it just means that they need to hire the best possible maritime lawyer to give themselves the best chance to win.

-The law firm of Lawlor, Winston, White & Murphey has gone toe-to-toe with many large cruise lines and proved that our clients were entitled to compensation.
+The Law Office of Andrew Winston has gone toe-to-toe with many large cruise lines and proved that our clients were entitled to compensation.
 We will certainly settle out of court if we are able to get the compensation our clients deserve, but we are unafraid to go to trial if that is the best course of action.

 We know that cruise lines have a duty of care to both their passengers and crew, and if they fail to live up to that standard, they need to be held accountable.
 We have experience in cases against popular cruise lines like:

 Don’t let a cruise line intimidate you.
 By taking them to task for any harm that they have caused, you can not only get the monetary compensation you need to recover and move forward with your life, you can also send a message to the cruise industry and hopefully prevent this same type of accident from happening to anyone else.